 premiums plus a small administrative fee.Further information

-about the continuation of group insurance coverage may be obtained from
+about the continuation of group insurance coverage (which is similar to, but not the same as COBRA) may be obtained from

 qualifying life event ("QLE") is a change in an employee's status